Legal Analytics for Employment Litigation

-- How many times have damages for lost wages been awarded in a federal employment case?
+- How often have collective action settlement damages been awarded in this court?
 What were the specific amounts?

-- Which law firms have the most experience defending Walmart in federal employment cases?
+- Which law firms have the most experience defending the opposing party in FLSA cases?

 - How often – and in which specific cases – have judges in the District of Delaware found a hostile work environment?

 - What are the chances of obtaining a summary judgment order in an employment case from a specific judge?

 - Has my judge ruled on both federal and state law retaliation in the same case?
 What was the ruling?